v1kramb/VTHacks-IX-2022/README.md

 We figured that an automated approach could work.

 ## What it does
-FormFocus combines a web app with computer vision software.
+FormFocus combines a web app with AI/computer vision software.
 The web app allows users to upload videos of themselves doing an exercise.
 The app will analyze the video and automatically track your skeletal frame, no sensors needed.<br><br>
 The app produces an annotated version of your video which will provide feedback on where you should be improving your exercises.
 It will highlight the body parts hindering your exercise and will slow down the video when you make a mistake.
 Currently, we have created classifiers for pushups and squats.

 ## How we built it